benja239/PiStand/README.md

 * Alarm clock
 * Use Calendar API from Google Calendar to then display the next event in my calendar with a title, location (University room) and time, as well as displaying the current time in between.
+* Google assistant API implementation and integration with the display.